Kagu-chan/anki-jpdb.reader/README.md

 8. Continue with the [Setup](#setup) section

 Please note, that if you use the manual setup, the extension will be unloaded the next time you open firefox.
 Your settings will be preserved.
 This is only for testing and debugging!

+### Edge Canary

+I am currently not able to test or verify the Edge version of the extension, but you can follow the instructions [on the Kiwi browser repository](https://github.com/kiwibrowser/src.next) as a starting point.

+The extension ID is `gpomfklkdbhmpagecjpnlhlffdlhcbnb`.

 ## Setup